-'Vaccine pass' needed to attend sport
+'Vaccine pass' for large sport events

-Coronavirus: Fans will need to show vaccine pass to attend top-level sport in England
+Coronavirus 'plan B': Fans will need vaccine pass to attend events in England with over 10,000 people

 Last updated on .From the section Sport

-Fans will need to show proof of double vaccination or a negative test to attend top-level sport in England under new Covid-19 rules.
+Fans will need to show proof of double vaccination or a negative test to attend sporting events with crowds of more than 10,000 people in England under new Covid-19 rules.

-The government has made the NHS Covid pass mandatory for any event with more than 10,000 people in response to the spread of the Omicron variant.
+The government has made the NHS Covid pass mandatory at such events because of the spread of the Omicron variant.

 The rules will come into effect from Wednesday, 15 December.